MichaelRafferty/ConTroll/README.md

 The system is under active development by a team of developers and has functions currently in development to support:
 - Adding reports to the rewritten report subsystem
-- Making email message content editable using the custom text subsystem (mostly completed in 1.3)
+- Making email message content editable using the custom text subsystem (mostly completed in release 1.3)
 - Rewrite of the Registration Portal UI/UX with the learnings from the first release
+- Online editing of the non security sections of the configuration file

 Planned future additions:
 - Configurable Exhibitor Portals (not just artist and vendor)
-- Online editing of the non security sections of the configuration file
 - Reconfiguring the control menu structure and addition of more detailed role based permissions
 - Passkey support for the controll back end (extending the use in Registration Portal and Exhibitor Portals)